worlems/worlems/README.md

 # Hi there, I'm Vladyslav 👋

-I'm a Junior Frontend Developer passionate about building responsive and user-friendly web interfaces.
-I work mainly with HTML, CSS, JavaScript, and I'm currently diving deeper into React and TypeScript.
+I am a Junior Fullstack Developer passionate about building responsive and user-friendly web interfaces.
+I mainly work with HTML, CSS, and JavaScript, and have already dived deeper into React, TypeScript, and Node.js.

 ## 🛠️ Tech Stack